t1stm/ndithering-extended/readme.md

 • (1, DP  ) • Set Vibrance ( 1023) • Success
 ```

-### Common errors
+### Common issues

 - If you get a _"Driver version mismatch"_ or `ioctl` errors, maybe try rebooting (if you haven't) since the last driver update.
 Otherwise, you can force the version with `NVIDIA_DRIVER_VERSION=x.y.z`.
-It must match what `/dev/nvidia-modeset` expects.
+It must match what `/dev/nvidia-modeset` expects and is currently loaded in ther kernel.

-- Albeit unlikely™, if NVIDIA changes the order of the enum items in the driver, nVibrant might not work correctly.
+- It's possible that nVibrant may fail on future or older drivers due to differences between the internal structs and enums in the latest `nvkms` headers.
+Please report any issues you encounter!

-<sup><b>❤️ Consider</b> [supporting](https://github.com/sponsors/Tremeschin/) my work, this took 14 hours to figure out and implement :)</sup>
+<sup><b>❤️ Consider</b> [supporting](https://github.com/sponsors/Tremeschin/) my work, this took 16 hours to figure out and implement :)</sup>

 ## 📦 Compiling